OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter01-03-YourFirstSession.md

-# Preparing for Your First Session
+# Setting the Stage for Your First Session

 <!-- This is really a guide to a few places to start introducing and framing digital security. -->